zriyansh/signoz.io/docs/azure-monitoring/app-service/appsvc-metrics.md

 Before you can monitor your Azure App Service with SigNoz, you need to ensure the following prerequisites are met:

 1. You have an Azure subscription and an Azure App Service instance running.
-2. You have set up the OpenTelemetry Collector with the Azure Monitor exporter.
-If you haven't set it up yet, follow the instructions in the [OpenTelemetry Collector with Azure Monitor Exporter Setup Guide](https://www.notion.so/signoz/link-to-setup-guide).
+2. You have set up the Central Collector with the Azure Monitor exporter.
+If you haven't set it up yet, follow the instructions in the [Central Collector Setup](../../bootstrapping/collector-setup)

 # Setup